acdh-oeaw/uriNormalizer/README.md

 A simple class for normalizing external entity reference sources' URIs (Geonames, GND, etc. URIs).

-Most entity reference sources properly resolves many variants of an entity URI, e.g. for the Geonames all URLs below represent exactly the same entity (and it's definitely not a full list):
+Most entity-reference-sources properly resolve many variants of an entity URI, e.g. for the Geonames all URLs below represent exactly the same entity (and it's definitely not a full list):

 * http://geonames.org/2761369